As a result, light doesn’t bend light the way it should when it enters your eye. That makes things look blurry.

 Refraction.
 The doctor will swing that big lens machine (it’s called a phoropter) in front of your face.
-You’ll look through it and tell him which lens choice helps you see the best.
-That’s how he figures out your prescription.
+You’ll look through it and tell them which lens choice helps you see the best.
+That’s how they figure out your prescription.

 Sometimes, the doctor looks at your eye through a handheld device called a retinoscope.
-He may also use handheld lenses.
-Then he’ll offer you different choices in lenses through the phoropter to refine the fix until you can see the vision chart clearly.
-After he measures both eyes, he’ll give you a prescription for glasses or contacts.
+They may also use handheld lenses.
+Then they’ll offer you different choices in lenses through the phoropter to refine the fix until you can see the vision chart clearly.
+After they measure both eyes, they’ll give you a prescription for glasses or contacts.

 Keratometry.
 This machine measures the bend in the center of your cornea.
 It determines the steepest and the flattest curves.
 The measurements tell your doctor about the shape of your cornea and how well it can focus.
 The doctor also uses the keratometer to fit contact lenses and to check your cornea after eye surgery.

 Corneal topography.
 This advanced technology provides the most detailed information about your cornea’s shape.
 The doctor will tell you to look at something specific.
 Meanwhile, the device collects thousands of tiny measurements.
 A computer then builds a color map of your cornea from the data.
-Your doctor will refer to it if he plans surgery for astigmatism or cataracts.
-He might use it to fit your contacts.
+Your doctor will refer to it if they plan surgery for astigmatism or cataracts.
+They might use it to fit your contacts.
 It can also help diagnose keratoconus, a disease that causes large amounts of astigmatism.

 How Is Astigmatism Treated?

 Your eye doctor can correct it with glasses, contact lenses, or surgery.

 Eyeglass lenses are curved to counteract the shape of the cornea or lens that's causing blurred vision.
 They work well when you look straight ahead.
 But depending on how much correction you need, they might make the floor or walls look tilted.
 This should go away as you get used to them.
 If you have severe astigmatism it might take a week or so.
 Start by wearing the glasses first thing in the morning for a few hours at a time, and adjusting slowly.
 If your sight doesn’t get better, ask your doctor to recheck your prescription.